 The name Bamperoe first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in Banbury, a town in the county of Oxfordshire.

 Early Origins of the Bamperoe family

 The surname Bamperoe was first found in Oxfordshire, at Banbury, a market town and civil parish on the River Cherwell, now in the Cherwell District.
 The place name dates back to the Domesday Book of 1086 where it was first listed as Banesberie but a Saxon chieftain is said to have built a stockade there as early as the 6th century.
 Literally, the place name means "stronghold of a man called Ban(n)a," from the Old English personal name + "burh."
 Banbury Castle was built in 1135 by Alexander, Bishop of Lincoln, in a motte and bailey design.
 King Stephen claimed the castle in 1139 but later that year he returned it to the bishop.
 Archeological digs in the 1970s confirmed that it was rebuilt between 1225 and 1250.
 In 1648, it was demolished and stones from the castle were later used to build houses in the town.

 Early History of the Bamperoe family

 This web page shows only a small excerpt of our Bamperoe research.
 Another 60 words (4 lines of text) are included under the topic Early Bamperoe History in all our PDF Extended History products and printed products wherever possible.

 Bamperoe Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Bamperoe has appeared include Banbury, Bandbury, Bandebury, Bandury, Bambury, Bamberry and many more.

 Early Notables of the Bamperoe family (pre 1700)

 More information is included under the topic Early Bamperoe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bamperoe family to Ireland

 Some of the Bamperoe family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bamperoe family to the New World and Oceana
+Migration of the Bamperoe family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Bamperoe arrived in North America very early: Ann Banbury who settled in Baltimore in 1790; Jane Banbury settled in Pennsylvania in 1685; William Bamberry who settled in Philadelphia in 1836.
 In Newfoundland, one of the family was a Captain in the seal fishery in 1833.